statefoodpolicy/statefoodpolicy.github.io/aboutproject.md

 ---
 layout: page
-title: About me
+title: About Our Project
-subtitle: Why you'd want to go on a date with me
+subtitle: An Ethnic Spring in the Food Desert?
+How State Policy Affects Food Environments and Business Entrepreneurship
 ---

 My name is Inigo Montoya.
 I have the following qualities: